arielgee/Sage-Like/.misc/tasks.md

 ## Next
 * add lastStatusUnauthorized to TreeFeedsData. there is an issue here regarding the fact that class "unauthorized" is set WITH the "error" class in setFeedErrorState()
 * test all in v109
-* since adding lastStatusUpdateTime to TreeFeedsData maybe add the update time to the element title (tooltip) when 'perform feed check on sidebar launch' is off
 * update PR image with >fixable filter
 * hiddenPref to not display the filter tooltip
 * the deleteTreeItem() is using the selected to be deleted element id to deleting from m_objTreeFeedsData. the element can be a folder.
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`